-NIS Holdings Ltd, which has its head office in Lancashire, is the parent company of NIS Ltd, NSG Environmental Ltd and Hold Engineering Ltd. The group has over 250 employees and an annual turnover of under £36 million.
+NIS Holdings Ltd, which has its head office in Lancashire, is the parent company of NIS Ltd, NSG Environmental Ltd and Hold Engineering Ltd. The group has over 250 employees and an annual turnover of over £36 million.

 More information on each of the group companies can be found by visiting:

 All group companies are fully supportive of the laws introduced within the United Kingdom through the Modern Slavery Act 2015 to combat slavery and each company takes a zero-tolerance approach to forced or compulsory labour and the trafficking of person for any purpose.
 No group company will enter into business or partnership with any organisation, in the United Kingdom or abroad, which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.